We are constantly telling ourselves stories.

 I’m the toes in, feel my way around first type.
 That’s how I deal with change.
 But once I’m in, I’m all in.

 I’m an introvert and an observer; I notice things.
 Small things that other people might gloss over.
-I’m a thinker and an excellent listener – thoughtful about what I give my attention to, how I respond and ask you questions. so you can find the answers you’re looking for to move forward.
+I’m a thinker and an excellent listener – thoughtful about what I give my attention to, how I respond and ask questions.

-While I’ve known since I was a kid that my quietness was the source of many of my strengths and talents, it took me a long time to show that comfort outwardly.
-In fact, it was while becoming a trained coach and being coached by my fellow trainees, that I realized what a benefit it is to how I show up for my clients.
+While I’ve known since I was a kid that my quietness was the source of many of my strengths and gifts, it took me a long time to show that comfort outwardly.
+In fact, while becoming a trained coach and being coached by my fellow trainees, I realized what a benefit it is.

 Are you as resilient as you’d like to be?

-The future seemed scary.
-It was daunting in the beginning because there were many adjustments to be made both in managing diabetes, my lifestyle and mindset.
+It was daunting in the beginning because there were many adjustments to be made in managing diabetes itself, as well as my lifestyle and mindset.
 I went to counselling, learned coping techniques and began looking forward to the future again.

 Managing diabetes is about discipline, timing, consistency, and keeping a healthy mindset.
 The same qualities necessary to adapt to any kind of change and find enjoyment even amid difficult circumstances.